samraHanif0340/samraHanif0340.github.io/_portfolio/coding-questions-in-golang.md

     &{6 <nil>}
     ```

-1. Given a list of data points and a list of centroids, perform `K-Means Clustering` to return a new set of updated centroids.
+1. <a name="kmeans"></a> Given a list of data points and a list of centroids, perform `K-Means Clustering` to return a new set of updated centroids.
 Goroutines are used to parallelize the code execution.

     Link to solution [code](https://github.com/Adaickalavan/Coding-Questions-in-Golang/tree/master/kmeans).

-1. Given two sorted lists, merge them into a single sorted list.
+1. <a name="mergeSortedList"></a> Given two sorted lists, merge them into a single sorted list.

    Link to solution [code](https://github.com/Adaickalavan/Coding-Questions-in-Golang/tree/master/mergeSortedList).